ChangeWindows/Content/xbox/14393/updates.md

 - Fixes an issue that caused the Store to crash
 - Fixes an issue where some users failed to sign in
 - Fixes an issue where a black screen would appear when attempting to open the Weather app

+## Xbox One August Update build 14393.1040
+_Released on 17 August 2016_

+### Fixed issues
+- Fixes an issue that resulted in errors while attempting to install some universal apps